Weight in working order:

 The current Dilly replaces an earlier electric trolley, confusingly also known as the Dilly, which is now stored out of use in our workshops.
-The wheels were once used on a brick kiln trolley, whilst the motor is an old dynamo from a boat engine.
-Control is achieved by controlling armature and field current, full speed is given by field weakening.
+The wheels were once used on a brick kiln trolley, whilst the motor is an old dynamo from a French motor bus.
+Control is achieved by controlling armature and field current and full speed is given by field weakening.
 The shunt-wound motor runs on 28 volts provided by nickel-iron accumulators.
 It’s maximum speed is 18mph.